alexfernandez/alexfernandez.github.io/2018/more-golang-adventures.md

 This looks more sensible.
 Apparently the opportunity for Go to be the Java killer has come and passed.

-### Performance

 A large part of Go's early appeal was based on its good performance.
-It promised to be faster e.g. than Java, but in practice is
+It promised to be faster than other languages like Java, but in practice it is
 [about the same](https://benchmarksgame-team.pages.debian.net/benchmarksgame/faster/go.html).

 ![Not that Java is [slow](https://tenor.com/search/snail-gifs).](pics/adventures-slow.gif "A snail on a turtle")